 Step 4: Structure your synthesis essay

-As we already know, a synthesis essay has a structure similar to any other written discourse.
-That is, an essay contains an introduction, main part, and conclusion.
+Synthesis essay structure is similar to any other written discourse.
+That is, an essay contains an introduction, the main part, and a logical conclusion.
 Every paragraph has peculiar components, which is why it would be reasonable to look closer at every section:

-The first paragraph of a synthesis essay comprises:
+The introductory paragraph of a synthesis essay structure comprises:

 - Opening sentence: It encapsulates the focus of your essay.
 For example, suppose you work on linguistic theories.
 In that case, including the information about linguistics, theories, and researchers is essential.